Malaysian Bahá’í News/Volume 7/Issue 3/Text

 Malaya gave a warm welcome to beloved Hand of the Cause of God, Collis Featherstone, when he passed through from Penang in the north, right down to Singapore, during the month of October.
 Flying in from Bangkok and fresh from Laos, Vietnam and Hongkong, he was able to bring greetings and love from the friends in South East Asia, and especially news of Malaysian pioneers scattered in all these countries.

 Above all, the beloved Hand brought with him the fragrance of the Conference in Fiji at which he was the special representative of the Supreme House, and more recently the Sapporo Conference where decisions affecting the lives of many Malaysians were made.
-(Malaysia was officially requested to share with the NSA of North East Asia, the responsibilities for the Faith in HongKong).
+(Malaysia was officially requested to share with the NSA of North East Asia, the responsibilities for the Faith in Hongkong).

-Meetings were arranged in the Northern, Central and Southern zones of Malaysia, and also in Singapore so that as many friends as possible could share the bounty of the Hands visit.
+Meetings were arranged in the Northern, Central and Southern zones of Malaysia, and also in Singapore so that as many friends as possible could share the bounty of the Hand’s visit.

-spersed his more serious thoughts, were most refreshing and thoroughly enjoyed and appreciated by the friends.
+The amusing stories and the light play-acting with which the beloved Hand interspersed his more serious thoughts, were most refreshing and thoroughly enjoyed and appreciated by the friends.

-At a very large interstate gathering in Butterworth,.o'rganIsed by the ATCs of Penang and Kedah |ointly, many estate Bahá’ís came miles by chartered bus to meet their first Hand.
+At a very large interstate gathering in Butterworth, organised by the ATCs of Penang and Kedah jointly, many estate Bahá’ís came miles by chartered bus to meet their first Hand.

 The Bahá’ís of Malaysia were indeed most grateful to the beloved Hand for including their country in his crowded itinerary, and look forward to his next visit.

 Some of the Kedah Bahá’ís who came from estates by chartered bus to meet Collis Featherstone.
+[Page 22]

 It was Counsellor Florence Mayberry who introduced the germ of a new idea in deepening.
 A group of Bahá’ís from Kedah were among the hundred over friends who had gathered in Butterworth to listen to her talk.
 Mrs. Mayberry described a new kind of institute being held in Canada and Alaska, popularly known as the "Jenabe Caldwell system" wherein a limited number of Bahá’ís gathered together for intensive deepening, using the holy writings exclusively, and involving a hundred percent participation.

-The Kedah friends had been toying with the idea of a spiritual “retreat" up Kedah Peak.
-Now they knew what shape it would take....on the evening of October l4th three cars packed with 21 friends went up the hill.
+The Kedah friends had been toying with the idea of a spiritual "retreat" up Kedah Peak.
+Now they knew what shape it would take....on the evening of October 14th three cars packed with 21 friends went up the hill.
 Included in this group was NTC member Seelan on an official visit from Kuala Lumpur.
 Seelan was quite unprepared for the heights he was to climb in the company of this group of Northern Bahá’ís!

-The long and narrow road wound its way for six steep miles up to a solitary bungalow (The Kedah Sultan’s winter palace) on the top of the hill at a height of 3,200 ft. above sea-level. lt was winter up there!
+The long and narrow road wound its way for six steep miles up to a solitary bungalow (The Kedah Sultan's winter palace) on the top of the hill at a height of 3,200 ft. above sea-level.
+It was winter up there!
 The dew was falling like rain and the atmosphere created an ideal mood for prayer.
 The group felt quite out of this world.

 After dinner, the friends were briefed on their unique programme.
-A forty hour nonstop prayer vigil was launched for the success of Malaysia’s Nine Year Plan and Kedah's Qwal Plan.* Six groups of four persons recited prayers in one hour shifts around a real fire, and this went on throughout the night.
+A forty hour non-stop prayer vigil was launched for the success of Malaysia's Nine Year Plan and Kedah's Qwal Plan.* Six groups of four persons recited prayers in one hour shifts around a real fire, and this went on throughout the night.

-programme for Malaya, Kedah State had fulfilled all its goals except one — the required increase in believers.
+• Under the Qwal Plan, the current NTC teaching programme for Malaya, Kedah State had fulfilled all its goals except one the required increase in believers.

 Early morning the deepening class began on the Hidden Words.
-Everyone read the same paragraph, then expressed his understanding of the verse and also stated his personal reaction to it.
+Everyone read the same paragraph, then expressed his under-standing of the verse and also stated his personal reaction to it.
 The convenor did not explain or comment.
 After each round, everybody there had acquired a much wider understanding of every line, through the thoughts of the other friends.
 This session went on for four hours in two groups with a lunch break inbetween.
 The vastness of the hidden treasure that they discovered in the Hidden Words, amazed everyone of the participants.

 The next session was on the Gleanings.
 As they had already warmed up to the vibrations released by the readings, the Gleanings proved even more exciting and inspiring.
-The study class only broke up for dinner and then the friends celebrated the T9 Day Feast of Knowledge.
+The study class only broke up for dinner and then the friends celebrated the 19 Day Feast of Knowledge.

-After the Feast, they attempted to enter the first valley in the series of seven —— But though their spirits were willing, most of the friends were too exhausted to go beyond the second valley, and they dropped off to sleep one by one! — The prayer circle of course continued throughout the night.
+After the Feast, they attempted to enter the first valley in the series of seven - But though their spirits were willing, most of the friends were too exhausted to go beyond the second valley, and they dropped off to sleep one by one!
+The prayer circle of course continued throughout the night.

-The next morning’s programme was more informal with tape—recordings by Hands of the Cause, William Sears and Rúḥíyyih Khánum.
+The next morning's programme was more informal with tape-recordings by Hands of the Cause, William Sears and Ruhiyyih Khanum.
 At about noon, the friends gathered round for the final prayers of the forty-hour vigil which had been a source of unexpected inspiration to all the participants.

 The whole experiment turned out even more successful than they had hoped.
 Having floated for almost two days on cloud nine, the general opinion was that everyone felt 3,200 feet closer to God!